mailslurp/cypress-mailslurp/README.md

 import "cypress-mailslurp";
 ```

 See the [example project](https://github.com/mailslurp/examples/tree/master/javascript-cypress-mailslurp-plugin) for setup help.
+Or run the example integration tests with `CYPRESS_MAILSLURP_API_KEY=your-api-key npm run cypress`.

 ## Setup
 MailSlurp is free but requires an API Key.
 Get yours by [creating a free account](https://www.mailslurp.com/sign-up/).